Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 When Renters Insurance Does Not Cover Mold Damage

 Mold damage is preventable.
 There are just a few occurrences when it becomes accidental and unintentional.
 Typically, mold builds up due to negligence and grows gradually, not “suddenly and accidentally.”
-Here are a few common scenarios where mold is usually not covered:
+Insurance providers don’t cover these scenarios at all:

 Tenant Negligence: